Five Lessons I’ve Learned From My First Year as a Freelancer

 I started freelance writing full-time one year ago today.
 I was so scared even though I had built up my freelance writing career while I worked at full-time jobs and already had contracts with a handful of publications.
 I had hit a tipping point where I could either focus on writing full-time and growing my own business or continuing to write on the weekends and late at night without pitching new publications or taking on much more work.
-365 days ago I decided to take the leap and it’s pushed me to be a better journalist.
+365 days ago I decided to take the leap and become a full-time freelancerand it’s pushed me to be a better journalist.

 When you make a decision to focus 100% on Plan A, you rise to the occasion and make it work.
 I pitched more stories, wrote different types of articles, negotiated more often, and also learned to take breaks and enjoy weekends again.
-These are my five main takeaways from my first year as a full-time freelance writer.
+These are my five main takeaways from my first year as a full-time freelancer.

-Build a Community:
+Build a community:

 I have always loved working with people and being part of a team, so I was nervous that I would feel lonely.
 I don’t really have coworkers anymore, but I focused on strengthening my relationship with other writers, my editors, and other freelancers.
 I also started going to The Wing so I see familiar faces and I’m not in my apartment alone all day.
 On the days that I don’t go to The Wing, I interview people, go to meetings, get together with people for breakfast or lunch, or go on a walk in the park with one of my best friends who conveniently lives half an avenue away and also works from home.
 Part of building a strong community also means working hard and playing nice.
 I always share advice and make introductions and, luckily, people have done the same for me.